DataDaneHQ/Coursera-Bellabeat-Capstone-Project/README.md

 <br>

-### ***License***

-*All rights reserved.
+***License:*** *All rights reserved.
 No part of this repository may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of the owner.*